 The drive from Milan to Lake Como is pretty simple, and once you get closer to the lake, you’ll pass through some lovely scenery.
 It’s worth noting that your route out of Milan will vary depending on whether you’re heading to Como and the west side of the lake, or to Bellagio and the east.

 Once you leave the main highways and start to navigate the edges of the lake, the roads become narrower and windier.
 Distances may not look far on the map, but these aren’t roads to race on!
 With incredible views at every turn, you’ll never forget your first time driving around Lake Como.

-The distance from Milan to the city of Como is 50 km, and assuming there are no major hold ups, you should be able to get there in just under one hour.
+So how far is Lake Como from Milan?
+Well, the distance from Milan to the city of Como is 50 km, and assuming there are no major hold ups, you should be able to get there in just under one hour.

 Meanwhile, to get from Milan to Bellagio it’s around 73 km with an approximate journey time of 1 hour 25 mins.
 There are quite a lot of toll roads in Italy, so prepare for those with some small change or a debit/credit card you can use abroad.

 READ MORE: A Northern Italy Road Trip Itinerary

 If you want the freedom of your own private transfer, there are several options available.
 You could investigate taxis once you get to Milan (perhaps with the help of your hotel) and see what quotes you get.

 There are also transfers like this one, which offer a set price per person from Milan city centre or its airports (including luggage).